adriel/caddy-docker-armhf/README.md

 A [Docker](http://docker.com) image for [Caddy](http://caddyserver.com).
 This image includes the [git](http://caddyserver.com/docs/git) plugin.
 Plugins can be configured via the `plugins` build arg.

+A big thank you to abiosoft who made the the orignal docker image, I just modified it to run on arm. hhh
 #### — NOTE —

 You can't build the arm archeture on hub.docker.com, so you'll have to download this repo and build it yourself on your arm device.